Mansiyadav7/Blinkit-Analysis/README.md

 Outlet Establishment Year: Examination of how the age of outlets impacts their success.

-The project employs pivot tables, charts, and filters to ensure data analysis is clear and interactive.
+The project employs pivot tables, charts, and filters to ensure data analysis clearly and interactively.
 This Excel-based solution provides valuable insights for understanding grocery store performance and trends.

 KPI'S Requirements